englekk/handbook-docs/Fuse/09 - Navigation.md

 ## $(Navigation types)

 There are several navigation types, and they have quite different behaviors and use cases.
-Each of them inherit from the `Navigation` base type, and therefore share a few properties:

-* `Active` - The currently active page
+Each of them inherit from the `Navigation` base type, which exposes the `Active` property, which sets the currently active page.
+This can be data-bound to the string name of the node.
-* `CanGoBack` - `true` if it is possible to navigate backward
-* `CanGoForward` - `true` if it is possible to navigate forward
-* `PageCount` - The number of pages
-* `PageProgress` - Progress in the navigation from 0.0 to the amount of pages minus one.

 ### $(LinearNavigation)